 The Archives Building is temporarily closed.
-Please call the Lake County Discovery Museum for assistance at 847-968-3400.
+For research assistance, please call the Archives staff at 847-968-3381 or explore the postcard exhibits at the Lake County Discovery Museum.

-Whether you're a regular museum visitor or new to the area, we invite you to share your thoughts and ideas with us as we prepare to move and expand our exhibit space, and to ask us any questions you may have about the relocation.
+Whether you're a regular museum visitor or new to the area, we invite you to share your thoughts and ideas with us as we re-envision the Museum.
 Please contact Katherine Hamilton Smith, Director of Cultural Resources, at 847-968-3380.

 About the Museum